InclusieveKets/KasraTabrizi/session3/README.md

 ## Author: Kasra Tabrizi

 - Introduction to the 3D printer
-- Explanantion about tinkercad en onshape
+- Explanantion about Tinkercad en Onshape
 - Installing KiCad
-- Measurements regarding the Corona Virus

 ### What can you print with a 3D printer